 Skip Trials

-The dealer is most likely to include the prep cost, survey, and trials in your trade-in deal.
+The dealer will likely include your trade-in deal’s prep cost, survey, and trials.
 So, you don’t need to do anything extravagant for it.
-However, if you can perform cheap cleaning jobs on your own, it can give more value to your boat.
+However, if you can perform cheap cleaning jobs independently, it can give more value to your boat.

 The Downside of Trade-In